greg-raven/grus/_posts/2023-09-15-border-enforcement-not-more-grants-is-the-solution-for-overburdened-cities.md

 tags:
 - border control
 - child labor
-- Jay Obernolte
-- Alex Padilla
-- Dianne Feinstein
 ---

 It frustrates me that, instead of securing the border, the Administration is allocating large grants that do not even cover the costs of cities overburdened with the migrant crisis.

-*The New York Times's* September column "G.O.P.
+*The New York Times*' September column "G.O.P.
 Gets the Democratic Border Crisis It Wanted" explains:

 "The Federal Emergency Management Agency in June allocated huge "shelter and service" grants to cities and states unused to such attention --- $105 million to New York City, $10.6 million for Chicago, $19 million to Illinois, more than $5 million to Washington.
 Other programs at the Department of Human Services boosted the total federal money to New York to $140 million, and $45 million for Chicago.
 Those numbers, however, hardly meet the need: Chicago and Illinois alone have allocated about $200 million on migrant care in the city this year."